History of Italy: Roman Republic

-After the Battle of Actium, the period of major naval battles was over and the Romans possessed unchallenged naval supremacy in the North Sea, Atlantic coasts, Mediterranean, Red Sea, and the Black Sea until the emergence of new naval threats in the form of the Franks and the Saxons in the North Sea, and in the form of Borani, Herules and Goths in the Black Sea.

 Roman Empire

-In 27 BC, Octavian was the sole Roman leader.
-His leadership brought the zenith of the Roman civilization, that lasted for four decades.
-In that year, he took the name Augustus.
-That event is usually taken by historians as the beginning of Roman Empire.
+Octavian's leadership brought the zenith of the Roman civilization, which lasted for four decades.
+His adoption of the name Augustus in 27 BC is usually taken by historians as the beginning of the Roman Empire.
 Officially, the government was republican, but Augustus assumed absolute powers.
 The Senate granted Octavian a unique grade of Proconsular imperium, which gave him authority over all Proconsuls (military governors).

-The unruly provinces at the borders, where the vast majority of the legions were stationed, were under the control of Augustus.
-These provinces were classified as imperial provinces.
+The unruly imperial provinces at the borders, where the vast majority of the legions were stationed, were under the control of Augustus.
 The peaceful senatorial provinces were under the control of the Senate.
 The Roman legions, which had reached an unprecedented number (around 50) because of the civil wars, were reduced to 28.